ajhenley/gitbook/change_activity_process_student_records.md

 END
 </pre>

-Modify the previous activity to print the report as shown above.
+Alter the previous activity to print the report as shown above.